simonmichael/hledger/hledger/hledger.m4.md

 $ hledger register "assets:$SOMEACCT"
 ```

-But in an older Windows CMD.EXE window, you must use double quotes (not single quotes or backslash):
+But in an older Windows CMD.EXE window, you must use double quotes:
 ```cli
 C:\Users\Me> hledger register "credit card"
 ```